Reunion Neuroscience Appoints Dr. Fred Grossman to Board of Directors

-TORONTO, April 03, 2023 (GLOBE NEWSWIRE) -- Reunion Neuroscience Inc. (NASDAQ: REUN, TSX: REUN) (“Reunion” or “the Company”), a clinical-stage biopharmaceutical company committed to developing innovative and patented therapeutic solutions for underserved mental health conditions, announced today that it has appointed psychiatrist Fred Grossman, D.O., FAPA, to its Board of Directors.
+TORONTO, April 03, 2023 (GLOBE NEWSWIRE) -- Reunion Neuroscience Inc. REUNREUN ("Reunion" or "the Company"), a clinical-stage biopharmaceutical company committed to developing innovative and patented therapeutic solutions for underserved mental health conditions, announced today that it has appointed psychiatrist Fred Grossman, D.O., FAPA, to its Board of Directors.
 Dr. Grossman has over two decades of experience in clinical development and medical affairs, pharmacovigilance and health outcomes across a variety of products, including biologics and small molecules.

 "From Fortune 500s to early-stage pharmaceutical companies, Dr. Grossman has demonstrated the distinct ability to manage the entire drug lifecycle, including approval of numerous psychiatric medications — from initial research and discovery to preclinical IND enabling studies, early- and late-phase clinical development and postmarketing evidence generation," said Greg Mayes, Reunion President and CEO.
 "As we continue to progress RE104 through the clinic, his expertise on our Board will be instrumental in rapidly advancing novel treatment options for underserved mental health conditions."